 The Brigham City Police Department Patrol Division has a six-member Bike Unit which is under the supervision of Lt.
-Chris Howard.
-Members include Officer Josh Lyman, Corporal Chad Panter, Detective Nate Small, Detective Joe Thomas, Detective Ryan Hill and Officer Kyle Whitaker.
+Tony Ferderber.
+Members include Corporal Josh Lyman, Sergeant Chad Panter, Detective Corporal Nate Small, Detective Joe Thomas, Corporal Ryan Hill and Officer Kyle Whitaker.
 These bike patrol officers are trained in bike handling skills and related techniques and tactics.

 Bike patrol officers are more visible to citizens and are said to be more approachable.
 Their less formal uniforms and common link of a bicycle also attracts young people to these officers.
 When citizens, young and old alike, develop a relationship with the officers, it builds trust and appreciation.
 This benefits both the community and the Department.

 Bike patrol officers are invaluable for patrolling crowded events, the downtown business area, and other areas not easily accessible by patrol vehicles.
 The Department depends heavily on its Bike Unit for special assignments such as the annual Peach Days parade and carnival.
 The Bike Unit is also used for special appearances, crime prevention functions, bike rodeos, and for bicycle safety education.

 For more information or to schedule a bicycle rodeo, please call the Brigham City Police Department at (435) 734-6650.